 U.S. citizens are exempt from the eTA requirement.
 U.S. citizens can enter Canada on their valid U.S. passport, whether they are travelling by air, land, or sea.

 Lawful permanent residents of the United States, or Green Card holders, are visa-exempt regardless of their country of citizenship.
-However, when travelling to Canada by air, they require an eTA, a valid Green Card, and a valid passport.
+However, when travelling to Canada by air, they require a valid passport from their country of nationality (or an equivalent acceptable travel document) and a valid green card (or equivalent valid proof of status in the United States).

 Individuals with dual Canadian-American citizenship can enter Canada while travelling on either their Canadian or American passport.
 Individuals with dual citizenship with any country other than the United States are required to use their Canadian passport when they travel to Canada by air.